-Alita De Ferrari, Italian tattoo artist who works for appointments only, at Equilattera, a private studio in the heart of Miami.
+Alita De Ferrari, Italian tattoo artist who works for appointments only, at All Sacred, Denver (CO).
 She attends tattoo conventions in Usa and eventually Europe.

 Her goal is to bring Elegance into tattooing by creating delicate and detailed designs.

 Alita De Ferrari was born and raised in Italy.

 She’s self taught, never went to art school, but thanks to her parents she's always been driven to draw and paint.

 She actually studied foreign languages at the university of Urbino, Italy.

 Her father taught her how to engrave freehand mostly on metal objects, and that was her job while studying, starting in 2010.

 Then, in 2016 she discovered the magical universe of tattooing.

 Creativity, art and crafts are her passions in life.